ChrisKlug/web-dev-workshop/labs/lab10/lab10.md

 }
 ```

 The actual implementation is simple.
-Since the `Product` you get back is already a DRO, you just need to await a call to the `IProductsClient.GetFeaturedProducts()` method, and return the response wrapped in an "OK"
+Since the `Product` you get back is already a DTO (Data Transfer Object), you just need to await a call to the `IProductsClient.GetFeaturedProducts()` method, and return the response wrapped in an "OK"

 ```csharp
 [HttpGet("featured")]